 Windows Support for SSD,s

-Versions of Microsoft Windows prior to 7 do not take any special measures to support solid state drives.
-Starting from Windows 7, the standard NTFS file system provides TRIM support.
-Windows 7 and later versions have native support for SSDs.
-The operating system detects the presence of an SSD and optimizes operation accordingly.
+Microsoft Windows prior to 7 do not take any special measures to support solid state drives.
+From Windows 7, onwards NTFS file system provides TRIM support and the OS detects the presence of an SSD and optimizes operation accordingly.
 For SSD devices Windows disables “SuperFetch” and “Ready Boost,” boot-time and application pre-fetching operations.
 Windows 7 also includes support for the TRIM command to reduce garbage collection for data which the operating system has already determined is no longer valid.
-Without support for TRIM, the SSD would be unaware of this data being invalid and would unnecessarily continue to rewrite it during garbage collection causing further wear on the SSD.
-It is beneficial to make some changes that prevent SSDs from being treated more like HDDs, for example cancelling de-fragmentation, not filling them to more than about 75% of capacity, not storing frequently written-to files such as log and temporary files on them if a hard drive is available and enabling the TRIM process.
+It is of benefit to make config changes that prevent SSDs from being treated in the same manner as hard disk drives by cancelling de-fragmentation, not using the available capacity to more than about 75%, not storing frequently written-to files such as log and temporary files on them if a hard drive is available and enabling the TRIM process.